compendio/goldbug-manual/README.md

 ## 17 History of Program Publications

 The list of publications shows continuous releases of the application over several years.
 The first publication dates back to 2013, and before that, another project also involved several years of research work.
-The release dates of the versions show on average almost a month a release release.
-The note makes it clear which feature has been added, improved, or republished.
+The release dates of the versions show on average almost a month a release.
+The note makes it clear which feature has been added, improved, or published.

-The history of the publications since 2013 and earlier can be found with approx. 40 Program Publishing here in the wiki of the project page: https://sourceforge.net/p/goldbug/wiki/release-history/
+The history of the publications since 2013 and earlier can be found with approx. 40 Program Releases here in the wiki of the project page: https://sourceforge.net/p/goldbug/wiki/release-history/

 ## 18 Website